Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 Once I implemented disassembly and CFG recovery, I was finally able to start working on removing the mutation.
 It was surprisingly more difficult than I thought.
 My first attempt went like this:

-1. grab a basic block
+1. Grab a basic block
-2. iterate through every instruction in the basic block, and retrieve the index of the first instruction who wrote to the result, along with the first instruction who read the result. (result is referring to any of the registers written to by a given instruction)
+2. Iterate through every instruction in the basic block, and retrieve the index of the first instruction who wrote to the result, along with the first instruction who read the result. (result is referring to any of the registers written to by a given instruction)
-3. discard the instruction if the result is overwritten before it is read
+3. Discard the instruction if the result is overwritten before it is read

 It somehow worked surprisingly well.
 However, it just wasn't accurate enough.
 Thinking back on it, there are some glaring issues.
 Take the following made up snippet as an example